Menopause up close Part 2: The right skin care

 Perimenopause (literally the time “around menopause”) is characterized by strong fluctuations in hormone levels.
 Sometimes the estrogen is very high compared to the progesterone (estrogen dominance), sometimes it is very low.
 This increases skin irritations .
 Maybe you can no longer tolerate products that you used very well before.

 About a year after your last period, estrogen levels drop permanently.
 This can have several consequences:

 The skin becomes thinner

 Experts estimate that around 30% of skin collagen breaks down in the first five years after the last menstrual period.
-Therefore, skin thickness decreases by about 1% every year after menopause.
+That's why skin thickness decreases by about 1% every year after menopause.

 This has several causes: 1.
-The skin produces less sebum, making its protective barrier porous.
+The skin produces less sebum, which makes its protective barrier porous.
 2. It lacks substances that bind moisture in the skin.
-3. The skin becomes less firm, which increases its surface area.
-Water escapes from the skin faster.
+3. Skin firmness decreases, increasing its surface area.
+Water escapes from the skin more quickly.

-On the one hand, this is due to a lack of moisture and, on the other hand, to slower regeneration.
+This is due, on the one hand, to the lack of moisture and, on the other hand, to slower regeneration.
 The skin is less protected from environmental influences, but also reacts more sensitively to many ingredients.

 Less collagen, less cushioning moisture, which also makes lines and wrinkles more prominent.